-We have measured political competition by party votes shares in lower state office elections.
-What happens if we instead use the alternative measure discussed in Section 3.2 based on seat shares in the state house and senate?
+We have measured political competition by party vote shares in lower state office elections.
+What happens if we instead use the alternative measure discussed in footnote 20 based on seat shares in the state house and senate?
 Most of our earlier results can be replicated under this alternative measurement, with the qualification that it is only available from 1950 and onwards.
-Columns (6) and (7) of Table 7 demonstrate that the main results from Table 1 remain robust.
+Columns (6) and (7) of Table 6 demonstrate that the main results from Table 1 remain robust.